Security &

 Dashboard auth is separate from your Apify credentials

-Your ApifyForge dashboard account uses GitHub or Google OAuth for authentication.
-This means your dashboard identity and your Apify credentials are completely decoupled.
-Signing in at apifyforge.com/connect creates a session tied to your OAuth provider.
-Your Apify token is managed separately by the CLI on your machine.
+ApifyForge dashboard authentication uses GitHub or Google OAuth 2.0 (as defined in RFC 6749) via NextAuth.js.
+This means your dashboard identity and your Apify credentials are completely decoupled — 2 separate credential systems with 0 overlap.
+Signing in at apifyforge.com/connect creates a session tied only to your OAuth provider.
+Your Apify API token is a separate credential you supply later, either via the browser flow (stored AES-256-GCM-encrypted) or via the CLI flow (kept on your machine).

 5 metadata types accessed, 5 sensitive types excluded